aitorcf/PointGroupNRG/doc/Manual.md

 The mandatory input parameters are:

+* `label::String`<a name="label"></a>:
-* `label::String`: Name given to the system.
+Name given to the system.
 It is used as part of the name of the output files containing data about thermodynamic or spectral functions.
 * `calculation::String`: It defines whether to perform a calculation with the impurity (`calculation="IMP"`) or without the impurity (`calculation="CLEAN"`).
 The latter